SeattleLaunchCode/Where-s-My-Boot-/README.md

-# Where-s-My-Boot-
+# Where's My Boot?
 A community web application utilizing data scraping, user authentication, and a reactive design.

         Tools used: Ruby on Rails, Ajax, JQuery